 The Benefits of No Contact: Healing and Moving Forward

 Dr. Sabrina Romanoff, a clinical psychologist, emphasizes that spending time away from an ex after a breakup is the most effective way to move on.
-Whether it’s 21 days, 30 days, or 60 days of no contact, each day brings you closer to emotional freedom.
+Whether it’s 21 days, 30 days, or 60 days of no contact, each day brings you closer to heart mending and emotional freedom.
 You may find that after a few weeks of no contact, your urge to reach back to your ex fades, and you can focus on your personal growth.
 Many people report feeling empowered and more confident after committing to the no-contact period, inspiring them to move forward.

 How a Divorce Coach Can Help You Stick to the No Contact Rule